shuiallen/p4.nanners.biz/README.md

 Missing Functionality
 - No delete operations for any objects
   - I would like to learn how to add a standard delete icon to a button that would perform a delete on the object
-- print works only for printing tasks, would like to print time entry report and quicklist
+- Print implemented for tasks page only, would like to print time entry report and quicklist
   - need to create a util to print an element from #print-task-list click handler in tasks_create

 What I really want the application to do: